-The GLUE 2.0 information model defined in [glue-2] is a conceptual model of Grid entities.
-In order to be adopted by technology providers, a realization in terms of a concrete data model is needed.

-This document describes the normative realization of the GLUE 2.0 conceptual model in terms of an LDAP Schema.
-The approach followed to map the entities and relationships in the conceptual model to the LDAP data model is also described.
+The GLUE 2.0 information model defined in [glue-2] is an abstract information model of Grid entities.
+For technology providers to adopt it, it has to be realized into a concrete data model.
+This document describes the normative realisation of the GLUE 2.0 abstract information model in terms of an LDAP Schema.
+The approach followed to map the entities and relationships in the abstract information model to the LDAP data model is also described.